joelouthan/theologic.us/content/posts/0-sermons/sermon-romans5-6-11.md

 ### proves his own love

 I am not going to sugar coat this: the world has try to taken the word 'love' by God's definition and twist it like their father Satan does.
-But I want you to see how God defines love.
+But I want you to see how, in Scripture, God defines love.

 For here is love:
 >Genesis 3:15 (CSB) I will put hostility between you and the woman, and between your offspring and her offspring.
 He will strike your head, and you will strike his heel.

 And here is love:
->Deuteronomy 7:6–8 (CSB) For you are a holy people belonging to the LORD your God.
-The LORD your God has chosen you to be his own possession out of all the peoples on the face of the earth.
+>Deuteronomy 7:6–8 (CSB) For you are a holy people belonging to the LORD your God. **The LORD your God has chosen you to be his own possession out of all the peoples on the face of the earth.
 “The LORD had his heart set on you and chose you, not because you were more numerous than all peoples, for you were the fewest of all peoples.
-But because the LORD loved you and kept the oath he swore to your ancestors, he brought you out with a strong hand and redeemed you from the place of slavery, from the power of Pharaoh king of Egypt.
+But because the LORD loved you and kept the oath he swore to your ancestors, he brought you out with a strong hand and redeemed you from the place of slavery**, from the power of Pharaoh king of Egypt.

 And here is love:
->Psalm 103:15–18 (CSB) As for man, his days are like grass— he blooms like a flower of the field; when the wind passes over it, it vanishes, and its place is no longer known.
-But from eternity to eternity the LORD’s faithful love is toward those who fear him, and his righteousness toward the grandchildren of those who keep his covenant, who remember to observe his precepts.
+>Psalm 103:15–18 (CSB) As for man, his days are like grass— he blooms like a flower of the field; when the wind passes over it, it vanishes, and its place is no longer known. **But from eternity to eternity the LORD’s faithful love is toward those who fear him, and his righteousness toward the grandchildren of those who keep his covenant, who remember to observe his precepts.**

 And here is love:
->Lamentations 3:22–23 (CSB) Because of the LORD’s faithful love we do not perish, for his mercies never end.
-They are new every morning; great is your faithfulness!
+>Lamentations 3:22–23 (CSB) **Because of the LORD’s faithful love we do not perish, for his mercies never end.
+They are new every morning; great is your faithfulness!**

 And here is love:
 >Ezekiel 36:25–28 (CSB) I will also sprinkle clean water on you, and you will be clean.
 I will cleanse you from all your impurities and all your idols.
 I will give you a new heart and put a new spirit within you; I will remove your heart of stone and give you a heart of flesh.
 I will place my Spirit within you and cause you to follow my statutes and carefully observe my ordinances.
 You will live in the land that I gave your ancestors; you will be my people, and I will be your God.